pluralsight/guides/author_contest.md

 Our sponsors will help us review the best use of their API.

-hack.guides() team solely administering the contest and prize distribution via gift cards worth $500 based on winning authors location.
+The hack.guides() team will be solely administering the contest and prize distribution via gift cards worth $500 based on the winning authors’ locations.

 Join our [Slack Community](https://hackguides.herokuapp.com/).